The Best Men's Skincare Routine | Build Yours Today

 You only need to apply concealer when you have an active pimple present.
 In relation to your skincare regimen, concealer should be the last thing to apply.
 After you put moisturizer on your skin, you should wait about 10 minutes before using your concealer tool.

-Step Six: Prevent Skin from Aging With an SPF Sunscreen
+Step Seven: Prevent Skin from Aging With an SPF Sunscreen

 Facial scrubs and moisturizers are great for keeping your skin in tip-top shape, but you need to think about all the ways you’re inadvertently hurting your skin as well.